Holidaydog123/18th-Birthday-List/README.md

 **(Keychains and Etsy preferred)**

-**(For anonymous gifts: the theme is Nitro Chiral main characters.
-Akira, Aoba, Youji, Towa, and Konoe)**
+**(For anonymous gifts: the theme is Nitro Chiral main characters: Akira, Aoba, Youji, Towa, and Konoe)**

 ⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹